oxidecomputer/propolis/phd-tests/README.md

 abstractions to guest software.
 PHD's helpers let test authors concisely launch VMs and interact with the guest OS via the guest serial console.

 PHD is very much a work in progress.
-Some of the features on its roadmap are listed in the project's [TODO list](TODO.adoc).
+PHD issues in this repo bear the `testing` label.

 ## Requirements